Roofing Contractor in Avella, PA

 Roof Replacement in Avella

 Avella's pre-war framed homes present a deck assessment challenge that newer construction does not, with substrate layers going back to the original installation in some cases.
 Full tear-off is required.
 A complete replacement includes a deck inspection under every square foot of sheathing and Class 4 impact-rated shingles that can qualify for an insurance premium documentation letter.
-Roof Replacement
+Our Roof Replacement Services

 Roof Repair in Avella

 Isolated damage on an Avella roof does not always require a full replacement, but it does require an honest look at what the repair will be fastening into.
 Layered roofing over compromised substrate is the most common complication on homes of this age, and a repair that bypasses the deck check may stop the visible leak while leaving the underlying failure in place.
 Repairs stall the spread.
 Platinum writes repair scopes that address what is actually failing, not just what is visible from the surface.
-Roof Repair
+Our Roof Repair Services

 Metal Roofing in Avella

 Standing seam and corrugated steel handle the freeze-thaw conditions of western Washington County without the cracking or tab separation that develops in aging asphalt as temperature swings stress the mat year after year.
 Metal lasts longer.
 On Avella's older framed homes, it also eliminates the layered re-roofing cycle that has left many properties carrying stacked substrate from previous installations.
-Metal Roofing
+Our Metal Roofing Services

 Seamless Gutters in Avella

 Cross Creek runs through the heart of the township, and the rolling terrain it drains means water that misses a downspout in Avella does not run harmlessly off flat ground.
 It runs toward a foundation.
 Sectional gutters with joint seams are the most common failure point on homes of this age, and a leaking joint against aged fascia can rot the board behind it in a single wet season.
 Platinum fabricates seamless gutters on site to the exact run length, with no mid-span seams and hangers appropriate for the fascia condition found on installation day.
-Seamless Gutters
+Our Seamless Gutters Services

 Storm Damage and Insurance Claims in Avella

 Pennsylvania allows two years to file a wind or hail damage claim, and for Avella homeowners that window is worth using even without obvious visible failure, because the damage most adjusters miss on homes of this age is substrate-level, not surface-level.
 Act before the season ends.
 Bruised shingles and cracked flashing seats are common finds on pre-war framed homes after a high-wind event, and both tend to be missed during a standard adjuster walkthrough that skips attic access and deck probing.
 Platinum accompanies every homeowner during the adjuster inspection, documents substrate damage with photos, and challenges underpayments in writing.
-Storm Damage and Insurance Claims
+Our Storm Damage and Insurance Claims Services

 Amish Roofing Crews in Avella